-Ganymede is the largest moon in our solar system and the only moon with its own magnetic field.
+Jupiter's moon Ganymede ("GAN uh meed") is the largest moon in our solar system and the only moon with its own magnetic field.
 The magnetic field causes auroras, which are ribbons of glowing, electrified gas, in regions circling the moon’s north and south poles.
-Ganymede has large, bright regions of ridges and grooves that slice across older, darker terrains.
-These grooved regions are a clue that the moon experienced dramatic upheavals in the distant past.
-Scientists have also found strong evidence of an underground ocean on Ganymede.
+When Jupiter’s magnetic field changes, the aurorae on Ganymede also change, “rocking” back and forth.

 In 2004, scientists discovered irregular lumps beneath the icy surface of Ganymede.
 The irregular masses may be rock formations, supported by Ganymede's icy shell for billions of years.
 This tells scientists that the ice is probably strong enough, at least near the surface, to support these possible rock masses from sinking to the bottom of the ice.
 However, this anomaly could also be caused by piles of rock at the bottom of the ice.

 Ganymede's grooved terrain probably is the result of tensional faulting or the release of water from beneath the surface.
-Groove ridges as high as 700 m (2,000 feet) have been observed and the grooves run for thousands of kilometers across Ganymede's surface.
+Groove ridges as high as 2,000 feet (700 meters) have been observed and the grooves run for thousands of miles across Ganymede's surface.
 The grooves have relatively few craters and probably developed at the expense of the darker crust.
 The dark regions on Ganymede are old and rough, and the dark cratered terrain is believed to be the original crust of the satellite.
 Lighter regions are young and smooth (unlike Earth's Moon).
 The largest area on Ganymede is called Galileo Regio.

 Ganymede was discovered by Galileo Galilei on Jan.
 7, 1610.
 The discovery, along with three other Jovian moons, was the first time a moon was discovered orbiting a planet other than Earth.
-The discovery of the four Galilean satellites eventually led to the understanding that planets in our solar system orbit the sun, instead of our solar system revolving around Earth.
+The discovery of the four Galilean satellites eventually led to the understanding that planets in our solar system orbit the Sun, instead of our solar system revolving around Earth.

 How Ganymede Got its Name